MacCampbell/mccloud-rrt/README.md

 4. 104-iq-tree.sh - basic script to run concatenated analysis with IQ-TREE including ascertainment bias correction and 1000 rapid bootstraps with GTR+G(4).

 TBD.
 To run SVDQuartets, we need a nexus block and PAUP*.
 Doing this by hand at this time, see test.nex.
 Also, IQ-TREE webserver has a RAM limit I hit with test2 (51 inds)

+## 200 Series
+Here I have identified several loci to try for species tree anlysis.
+I have then written up angsd to make a vcf restricted to those basic site ranges.
+Then the FastaAlternateReferenceMaker may work.